gyulanemeth/bluefox.email/posts/what-bluefox-email-does-for-deliverability-and-what-you-need-to-do.md

 Frequent, unexplained changes to sender names or domains can make legitimate emails look suspicious.

+See [Sender Name & Email Address: Building Trust Before the Open](/posts/sender-name-and-email-address-build-trust-before-the-open) for more on how this affects engagement.

 ### Make unsubscribing easy

 Do not hide the unsubscribe link, reduce its contrast or make recipients complete a complicated process.